kelvin2401/portfolio/README.md

 ## Projects

+### Telco Customer Segmentation and Churn Prediction"

+- Implemented K-means clustering for customer segmentation and visualized results in Tableau.
+- Logistic regression identified as the most effective classifier for churn prediction, emphasizing the importance of Tenure Months.
+- Advocated the promotion of call center services based on their demonstrated effectiveness in reducing churn.
+- Highlighted students as a strategic target demographic, citing their high monthly consumption, extended tenure, and low churn rate.

 ### Chronic Disease Prediction using BPJS Dataset

 - Processed a large BPJS dataset, which includes FKRTL, Non-Capitation FKTP, and Membership data.